Home Improvement Arc

 "Sure.
 It's mostly just honey after that."

 "Fueh!?
-Ah, ah, yes, we had them protected with magic.
-By Mr. Healer!
+Ah, ah, yes, they were protected with magic.
+By Healer!
 And we were protected too, or we'd have died three times over by now."

-No, if he couldn't do at least that much, he'd probably die testing a magic tool like this long before he finished it.
+No, if he couldn't do at least that much, he'd probably have died testing a Magic Tool like this long before he finished it.
 Yeah.

-This is how I was shown a rare vehicle.
+And that's how I got to see a rare vehicle today.
 Since there were no issues with the rest of their cargo, I granted them ordinary permission to enter.

 And thus another day of work ended without incident.